arjunkhode/JavaScript-interview-preparation/README.md

 Prints 4,4,4.
 Because of associativity. '=' operator is right to left

 - 3 < 2 < 4 returns true, because the '<' operator is left to right associative.
-It returns false and then true, leaving us with a 'true' result
+It returns false (3 < 2) and then true (false < 4), leaving us with a 'true' result.
+Note that false is coerced to a value 0 which is less than 4 and hence yields true.